-I have been giving golf lessons for 20 years, and updating www.golfteacher.com since it went live around 1994,
+I have been giving golf lessons for more than 20 years, and updating www.golfteacher.com since it went live

-with what I think is great content that my lessons have taught me, as it relates to the evolution of the golf
+around 1994, with great content that my lessons and students have taught me, as it relates to the evolution of the

-Throughout my career as a teacher of golf and the game of golf, I have found that good fundamentals, such as a
+Throughout my career as a teacher of golf and the game of golf, I have found that good fundamentals, are